When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Thinking about converting your bike to electric, but don’t know where to start?
-In this Electric bike conversion kit guide I will examine the different ways you can add electric assist your bicycle.
+In this Electric bike conversion kit guide, I will examine the different ways you can add electric assistance to your bicycle.

-If you are willing to take the plunge, converting a bicycle to electric assist can be an extremely rewarding experience.
-Not only that, but you can also make a substantial saving when compared to buying a factory produced e-bike.
+If you are willing to take the plunge, converting a bicycle to an electric assist can be an extremely rewarding experience.
+Not only that, but you can also make substantial savings when compared to buying a factory-produced e-bike.

 DIY E-Bike vs Factory E-Bike